Mapepire-IBMi/Mapepire-IBMi.github.io/src/content/docs/guides/sysadmin.md

 ### Server Name

-Make sure any name reference to the server (as opposed to a dotted IP address), such as the `DB_SERVER` variable in your `.env` file, points to a name that can be found on the IBM is via DNS.
+Make sure any name reference to the server (as opposed to a dotted IP address) points to a name that can be found on the IBM is via DNS.
 You may have to create a host table entry (see the IBM i command `CFGTCP` and its `Option 10 Work with TCP/IP host table entries`)

 ### Port configuration